 An eligibility list is an inventory of pre-qualified candidates in ranked order who have been assessed in a staffing action and are qualified to fill future vacancies.
-If you are considering establishing an eligibility list, it must be clearly indicated in the job posting.
+If you're considering establishing an eligibility list, it must be clearly indicated in the job posting.

 Eligibility lists are cost effective and are recommended whenever there are more qualified candidates than current vacancies, as well as for the following scenarios:

 - Positions may be available in the near future due to program requirements or employee moves

 - The classification, type of position, or location traditionally has high turnover

 - There are a large number of vacancies to fill and vacancies occur regularly throughout the year